 Light is what indirectly feeds the plant, not fertilizers or nutrients found in the soil.

-Through the power of photosynthesis, plants like Dahlias use chlorophyll inside their cells to generate sugars just by being exposed to sunlight.
+Through photosynthesis, plants like Dahlias use chlorophyll inside their cells to generate sugars just by being exposed to sunlight.
 This is the plant’s source of energy.

 That’s why the precise amount of light desired by the plant is needed, no more and no less.
-Too little light gives the plant less sugar than it expects, while too much light only damages the tissue and leads to sunscald and dead leaves.
+Too little light gives the plant less sugar than expected, while too much light damages the tissue and leads to sunscald and dead leaves.

-Getting light levels just right is easy for Dahlias because they are not as touchy as other plants when it comes to exposure.
+Getting light levels just right is easy for Dahlias because they are not as touchy as other plants regarding exposure.
 Plants can’t simply make more fuel from more sunlight, so extra hours of light or more intense exposure is not always better.

 Thankfully, Dahlias prefer full sun and can make the most of extra light without immediately becoming damaged or sunscalded.

 When shopping for garden plants or houseplants, you’ll see their light requirements listed on the packaging.
 While knowing that one variety prefers full sun and another full shade may be helpful, you must understand precisely what those conditions mean before planting.

 What you consider partial shade may be regarded as low light or full shade in gardening.

 - Full Sun: Indicates a plant needs the direct, uninterrupted sun for at least six to eight hours a day.
 Many plants labeled full sun need more than eight hours a day, especially to produce flowers or fruit, but Dahlias are happy with at least six hours.

 - Mixed/Indirect Light: If plenty of light but minor amounts of shade partially obstruct it, it’s mixed or indirect light.
 The sunshine should be available for at least six hours and maybe direct at some points without damage to the plant.
 In most cases, a few species of smaller Dahlias can handle these conditions but with less than stellar growth.